 Brad Cohen is an associate in Mayer Brown's New York office and a member of the Litigation & Dispute Resolution practice.
-He advises domestic and non-US financial services firms and other corporate entities on a range of regulatory, compliance and enforcement matters, particularly those involving banking, securities and derivatives law.
+His practice focuses on advising corporate entities, including domestic and non-US financial institutions, on compliance and enforcement matters, regulatory investigations, and banking and financial services-related litigation.

-Prior to joining Mayer Brown, Brad was an attorney at another international law firm and a consultant in the financial services regulatory practice of a Big 4 accounting firm.
-While attending law school, Brad interned at the SEC in the Office of the Chief Counsel for the Division of Enforcement, and at the United States Attorney's Office for the Eastern District of Pennsylvania.
+Brad has an active pro bono practice that includes representing clients in proceedings before immigration and landlord-tenant courts.
+Prior to joining Mayer Brown, Brad worked as an attorney in the New York and Washington, DC offices of another prominent international law firm, and as a financial services regulatory consultant at PwC.
+While attending law school, Brad interned in the SEC’s Office of the Chief Counsel for the Division of Enforcement, and at the United States Attorney's Office for the Eastern District of Pennsylvania.

 University of Pennsylvania, BA, cum laude

 - District of Columbia